-HIGHLAND ESCAPE (7 nights)
+WILDERNESS EXPEDITION (7 nights)

 SINGLE SUPPLEMENT Single rooms are not available on the ride and you

 should be prepared to share.
-Single accommodation in Reykjavik is

-PAYABLE LOCALLY Meals (other than breakfast) in Reykjavik; drinks; tips.
+PAYABLE LOCALLY Airport transfers; drinks; tips.

-NOT INCLUDED International flights to Keflavik (Reykjavik).
+NOT INCLUDED International flights to Keflavik (Reykjavik); accommodation in Reykjavik.

 These rides take place in northern Iceland in the famous horse region of Skagafjörður.
 Nearest airport is Keflavik, the international airport near to Reykjavik.

 In the summer months there are 24 hours of daylight.
 Average temperature is 10 to 12 degrees.

 Weather information is obtained from the nearest available weather station.